Findarato/advent-of-code/README.md

-# advent-of-code
+# 🎄 advent-of-code 🎄

-Advent of code repo
+I am going to try and do some of the advent of code.
+Hopefully all of it with 🐍 python, but we shall see